 How will you handle the attendees?

-When you sell tickets for your event, you usually take communications with the audience quite strongly, but in times of danger, it is often forgotten.
+When you sell tickets for your event, you usually take communications with the audience quite seriously, but in times of danger, it is often forgotten.
 Remember, your attendees are your primary asset.
 If they face any trouble due to a lack of communication, your event management team will be on their blacklist forever.
 Thus, prepare action items to deal with and communicate with the attendees if any hazardous situation hampers your planned event.
-Few things to remember-
+A few things to remember-

 - Communication is key – Keeping attendees informed and updated is crucial during any changes or disruptions to the event.
-Ensure that you have clear and concise communication channels in place, such as email, social media, or a dedicated website.
+Ensure you have clear and concise communication channels like email, social media, or a dedicated website.
 Mention the rescheduled dates, venue and other changes.

 - Be transparent – Be honest with attendees about the situation and the reasons for any changes to the event.
 This can help build trust and minimise confusion and frustration.